katjam/tech-exeter-try-elm/PITCHME.md

 # About me

 - Senior web "engineer" at Neontribe
-- But not a frontend developer
+- Not a frontend developer
-- Like to make stuff that helps

 Note: